Losant/losant-docs/docs/experiences/walkthrough/part3.md

 Set the `Response Code Template` to `201`, which is the HTTP status code for `Created`.

-Set the `Reply Body` to the following:
+Set the `Response Body Template` to the following:

 ```json
 {